anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.5"></a>
 ## 4.5 CNI plugins

+> Editors note: The following chapter lists a set of CNI plugins compliant with the Reference Architecture.
+The list of compliant components might change in future releases.

 The used CNI multiplexer/metapulgin must be [DANM](https://github.com/nokia/danm) as it provides the possibility to use several other CNI plugins (`req.inf.ntw.16`) and provides an API based solution to administer the networks (`req.inf.ntw.10`) from a central point (`req.inf.ntw.11`).<br>